 - Weight-loss surgery is not a treatment for type 1 diabetes.

-Significant weight loss improves the body’s glycemic control, greatly reducing the potential damaging effects of high blood sugar.
-As the region’s only academic medical center, UC San Diego Health is developing and performing the most advanced, yet minimally invasive surgical treatments for combating obesity, including:
+Significant weight loss improves the body’s glycemic control, greatly reducing the potentially damaging effects of high blood sugar.

 Stopping the damage

 Improved glycemic control from weight loss can halt the damaging effects of high blood sugar.

 Nearly 80 percent of patients with type 2 diabetes who have bariatric surgery go into remission.